soundpress/nycadministrativecode/docs/c10/index.rst

    (b) In the case of a partnership, no net operating loss carryback or carryover to any taxable year shall be allowed unless one or more of the partners during such taxable year were persons having a proportionate interest or interests, amounting to at least eighty percent of all such interests, in the unincorporated business gross income and unincorporated business deductions of the partnership which sustained the loss for which a carryback or carryover is claimed.
 In such event, the carryback or carryover allowable on account of such loss shall not exceed the percentage of the amount otherwise allowable, determined by dividing (A) the sum of the proportionate interests in the unincorporated business gross income and unincorporated business deductions of the partnership, for the year to which the loss is carried back or carried over, attributable to such partners, by (B) the sum of such proportionate interests owned by all partners for such taxable year.
 The amount by which the carryback or carryover otherwise allowable exceeds the amount allowable pursuant to the preceding sentence shall not be a carryback or carryover to any other taxable year.

+   (c) Notwithstanding any other provision of this chapter to the contrary, for taxable years beginning before January first, two thousand twenty-one, any amendment to section one hundred seventy-two of the internal revenue code made after March first, two thousand twenty shall not apply to this chapter.

 (3) No deduction shall be allowed (except as provided in section 11509 of this chapter) for amounts paid or incurred to a proprietor or partner for services or for use of capital.

 (4) No deduction shall be allowed for income taxes imposed by the city, this state or any other taxing jurisdiction, or the tax imposed by article thirteen-A of the tax law.